 During the civil rights movement, King and her colleague Casey Hayden (Sandra Cason) turned their attention to women and co-authored “Sex and Caste,” a 1966 article now viewed by historians as tinder for the second wave of feminism.
 As a presidential appointee in the administration of President Jimmy Carter, King directed the worldwide operations of the Peace Corps and national volunteer service corps programs in the United States.
 She continues to work with Carter as a special adviser.
 King’s vocation over the years has brought her into working contact with heads of state and government ministers of more than 120 developing countries.

 In 2003 in Mumbai (Bombay), King received the Jamnalal Bajaj International Prize, named for the silent financial backer of Gandhi and awarded for the promotion of Gandhian values.
 With this acknowledgment of her work, she joined the ranks of such fellow prize winners as Archbishop Emeritus Desmond Tutu of South Africa, Professor Sir Joseph Rotblat of the United Kingdom, and Professor Johan Galtung of Norway.
 She was awarded the 2009 El-Hibri Peace Education Prize for outstanding leadership in the practice of nonviolent action and in the field of peace education for her contributions toward social justice in the Middle East.
+In 2011, she was awarded the Doctor of Laws (hon.) by her Alma Mater, Ohio Wesleyan University.
+Also in that year, she was elected a Fellow by Aberystwyth University, Wales, UK, their equivalent of the honorary post-graduate degrees bestowed elsewhere.
+She was a 2011 recipient of a James M. Lawson Nonviolent Achievement Award.

 Mary resides with her husband, Dr. Peter G. Bourne, in Virginia in the United States and Oxford in the United Kingdom.